piatoss3612/LibroLink/README.md

 - Sign in with their social media accounts
 - Create a contract account
 - Gas sponsored transactions by a paymaster
+- Create reading logs for their favorite books
-- Create a book club and invite friends
+- Create reading challenges
-- (WIP)
+- Join reading challenges and earn rewards

 Those who are interested in bridging Web2 users to Web3 can use this guide to build any dApp with their desired features.